-Note: For this recipe, you have to soak the hot water dates for about 10-15 minutes.
-Dry them, and then they will be ready to use.
+Note: For this recipe, you have to soak dates in the hot water for about 10-15 minutes.
+Dry them well, and they will be ready.

 Cashew nuts are the main ingredient for the base.
 They need to be pre-soaked – either overnight or for 30 minutes in boiling hot water (but don’t boil the nuts).